 All rooms in the residence halls are wired for digital cable TV, provided as part of the room rate.
 You are responsible for bringing your own television and coaxial cable.
 The cable service includes the major networks in addition to music, sports, movie, news and educational channels for your enjoyment.
 In order to view these channels, the television must have a digital cable TV tuner capable of receiving Clear QAM signals and perform a complete channel scan using the television's setup menu.
 Cable and audio accessories can be purchased in the University Bookstore.

 Laundry rooms are provided in the basement of the suite style buildings, on the first floor of the corridor buildings, on each floor of Gregory Hall and University Commons, and in each unit of University Village Townhouses.
 These rooms are open and available 24 hours a day.
 Laundry facilities are included in the room rate and require no currency to operate.
 Availability of the machines can be found here.
 These facilities are to be used by resident students only.

-PLEASE NOTE: Guaranteed express or other timed early delivery packages are independent of Fredonia and the front desks are not open 24 hours.
+PLEASE NOTE: Guaranteed express or other timed early delivery packages are independent of Fredonia The bookstore's regular business hours can be found here.

 If your mailing address is not formatted as shown, it will DELAY your mail as UPS or USPS will have to try and locate your address.
 Please take that into consideration when ordering packages.
 Your mailing address is formatted as follows:

 Room number and building (EXAMPLE: 900 Alumni Hall)